kazurayam/DrivingAWSCloudFormationWithGradleViaAWSCLI/README.md

  Everyone can contribute to add useful features to this plugin.
 I appreciate your pull-requests.

-So, the plugin failed to keep in pace with rapid and continuous development of AWS services.
+So, the plugin failed to keep in pace with the rapid and continuous development of AWS services.